Work at the Barn Playhouse

 ● Supervising implementation of Barn’s pre-existing print advertising schedule

-● Collecting and collating all Barn archival purposes
+● Collecting and collating all Barn print advertisements for archival purposes

 ● Box Office duties and shifts, including printing and distributing will-call tickets, handling walk- up sales, stuffing programs, etc